Grid-tie systemsHybrid systemsOff-grid systemsChoosing solar equipmentBatteriesSolar invertersCharge controllersPV system designAddonsSolar calculator

 Step 3.
 Size your PV system

-The production of your future system depends on how sunny the place is.
+The production of your future solar panel system depends on how sunny the place is.
 After figuring the right number and wattage of your panels, you’ll also have to make sure other components will fit into your DIY solar system kit.

 Size the PV modules